SterlingYM/local_dynamics_simulator/README.md

 # local_dynamics_simulator
 A simulator for the time evolution of scalar field disformally / conformally coupled to matter.
-Compares the local dynamics with the global (cosmological) evolution.
+Compares the local dynamics with the global evolution.

 ### Dependencies
 - bash